mycql/yapv/docs/tutorial/README.md

 ## Step 2 - Define the map dimensions

 We want to layout the dimensions of your map.
 The size of how you want your map to be rendered depends on you.
-You just have to specify them in YAPV's data model.
+You just have to specify them in YAPV's data object.

 ```javascript
 {